-Operating an effective ministry involves hiring, coaching, evaluating, and supervising paid staff.
-For various reasons, ministry leaders may realize that an individual, whom they hired to perform specific work for the ministry, is no longer a good fit for the position or an employee who originally performed well may no longer be succeeding in their job.
+Operating an effective organization involves hiring, coaching, evaluating, and supervising paid staff.
+For various reasons, Christian employers may realize that an individual—whom they hired to perform specific work—is no longer a good fit for the position.
+Or they may discover that an employee who originally performed well is no longer succeeding in the job.
 Budget considerations or changing organizational priorities also may lead to a job reduction.
-Whatever the cause, parting ways with an employed staff member may become necessary as ministry organizations seek to further their mission.
+Whatever the cause, parting ways with an employed staff member may become necessary as Christian organizations seek to further their mission.

-When terminating a ministry employee, the key is to view termination as a process, not a point-in-time event.
+When terminating an employee, the key is to view termination as a process, not a point-in-time event.

-Rushing the process is one of the biggest mistakes that ministries can make in terminating an employee.
-Ministry supervisors may view a staff member’s error as “the last straw” and follow through with a push to quickly terminate the individual’s employment.
-Despite a natural inclination to promptly deal with the problem, the rush to terminate an employee is a significant employment liability threat to ministries.
+Rushing the process is one of the biggest mistakes that employers can make in terminating an employee.
+Supervisors may view a staff member’s error as “the last straw” and follow through with a push to quickly terminate the individual’s employment.
+Despite a natural inclination to promptly deal with the problem, the rush to terminate an employee is a significant employment liability threat.

-If an employee poses a safety threat or is otherwise significantly disrupting the ministry, consider placing the individual on paid leave while ministry leaders take the following steps.
-It’s much better to ensure that you have reviewed and addressed all factors rather than fire an employee and later learn that a loose end has left the ministry vulnerable to liability.
+If an employee poses a safety threat or is significantly disrupting the organization, consider placing the individual on paid leave while leaders take the following steps.
+It’s much better to ensure that you have reviewed and addressed all factors rather than fire an employee and later learn that a loose end has left the nonprofit vulnerable to liability.

-Before ministry leaders let an employed staff member go, they should first take each of the following steps:
+Before leaders let an employee go, they should first take each of the following steps:

 STEP 1: Talk to Your Attorney

-Employment law can be complex and varies significantly from state to state, so it’s important that ministry leaders recognize and apply all relevant laws and regulations.
-Accordingly, ministry leaders should always consult with a locally licensed attorney who can provide a legal opinion before an employee is terminated.
+Employment law can be complex and varies significantly from state to state.
+It’s important that your organization's leaders recognize and apply all relevant laws and regulations.
+Accordingly, you should always consult with a locally licensed attorney who can provide a legal opinion before an employee is terminated.
 Your attorney should help guide you through steps 2-4 below.

 STEP 2: Determine Whether the Individual is an At-Will Employee

-More often than not, an employment relationship will be “at-will,” meaning termination can occur without any particular reason at the discretion of the employee, the employer, or both.
-The at-will employment doctrine holds that, absent a contract between an employer and employee, the employer may terminate an employee for any reason not prohibited by law.
+More often than not, an employment relationship will be “at-will.”
+This means termination can occur without any particular reason at the discretion of the employee, the employer, or both.
+The at-will employment doctrine holds that—absent a contract between an employer and employee—the employer may terminate an employee for any reason not prohibited by law.

 According to the U.S. Department of Labor, several exceptions have developed regarding the at-will employment rule.
 An exception may apply when termination would be contrary to public policy (e.g., termination of an employee who has made a workers’ compensation claim or who has reported employer misconduct).
 Some states also are more likely to view the employer/employee relationship like it’s an employment contract, which makes employee termination much more difficult to carry out in these states.